PS340 International Political Economy

 - Use more general terms, as opposed to the more specific terms used for searching for articles.
 E.g., if you want books about regional trade agreements in Latin America, you may want to look for books just on regional trade agreements and books on Latin America and economic development.
 It's a good bet that each will include something about the other.

-- UO WorldCat searches for articles, and many other formats besides books.
-To limit to books, click on 'book' under format on the left side.
+- LibrarySearch finds articles, and many other formats besides books.
+To limit to books, click on 'book' under 'Resource Type' on the left side.
+NOTE: you may have to click on "More options" to see books.

 - You may get more or better results if you do a Subject Heading search for a broad term.
-To do a search by Subject, go to Advanced Search and pull down the menu to Subject.
-You also can click on the subject heading links at the right side of the full record display for a book that you like, to get more like it.
+To do a search by Subject, go to Browse search and pull down the menu to Subject.
+You also can click on the subject heading links in the "details" display for a book that you like, to get more like it.
 For instance, in the above search I discovered the subject heading for regional trade agreements is "Trade blocs" -- which found me more relevant books.

 - The UO is a Federal Depository Library, which means if you cannot find an electronic copy of a federal document you want, we may have it on the shelf in the Document Center section of Knight Library.
 Our Federal collection goes way back and includes many historical documents.
 We also have UN, EU, and Canadian documents.
 Ask Victoria if you need help!